 Flickable Handling on the BMW F800ST

 The F800ST even when fully decked out with luggage remains light weight with its 187kg claimed dry weight and 209kg road ready, fully fuelled.
 The best fun is that it’s a bike with really two natures – a trusting peace of mind tourer and a performance pleasuring sport bike!
-Termed “flickable” by the BMW folks, they’ve used a liberal amount of aluminum throughout the structure lightening its weight and lowering the centre of gravity to meet this level of friendly manoeuvrability.
+Termed “flickable” by the BMW folks, they’ve used a liberal amount of aluminium throughout the structure lightening its weight and lowering the centre of gravity to meet this level of friendly manoeuvrability.

 The fact the bike has two cylinders may seem surprising for a touring model, yet goes entirely undetected with its 85 horsepower engine output.
 The engine is equally happy to run along as a highway tourer or consume revs all the way to its 8500 RPM redline.
-It’s truly a performer for the experienced, utilizing all the thrills that the F800ST power and torque has to offer to ride the bike around corners and curves, navigate traffic, or hustle along Alpine roads.
+It’s truly a performer for the experienced, utilising all the thrills that the F800ST power and torque has to offer to ride the bike around corners and curves, navigate traffic, or hustle along Alpine roads.
 I’ve proven these characteristics in the corners this past summer through endless Austrian hairpins!
 There was no lack of satisfaction on my behalf!

 The bikes 16 litre gas tank is deemed small for a touring model but this assists in its light weighted-ness and of course a smaller tank results in less weight.
-If you choose to use F800ST in an urban environment this adds to its ease of maneuverability along with its terrifically wide handlebar turning radius.
+If you choose to use F800ST in an urban environment this adds to its ease of manoeuvrability along with its terrifically wide handlebar turning radius.
 Everything about a BMW is about the rider and the F800ST follows through by equipping you with ABS for ultimate braking ability.
-It comes to a terrific stop with twin floating disc hydraulics up front; a single floating calliper, and a single 265mm disc on the rear, also with a floating calliper.
+It comes to a terrific stop with twin floating disc hydraulics up front; a single floating caliper, and a single 265mm disc on the rear, also with a floating caliper.
 You’ll enjoy engine output management systems, a belt drive allowing for a smoother ride and deliverance of power- plus little maintenance compared to a chain!
 And let’s not forget heated hand grips – any rider’s favourite!motorcycling – MOTORESS -review BMW F800ST also great for slow riding in traffic congestion or tight turns on steep mountain roads.

 16 litre gas tank is deemed small for a touring model but this assists in its light weighted-ness